ccp5UK/dl-poly/source/README.txt

 If there is not a suitable entry, the user should advise with a computer scientist or the administrator of the particular machine.

-The necessary components for the sourse compilation are:
+The necessary components for the source compilation are:
   (1) a FORTRAN90 compliant compiler (if the full PATH to it is not
       passed to the DEFAULT ENVIRONMENT PATH, then it MUST be explicitly supplied in the Makefile)
   (2) MPI2 (or MPI1 + MPI-I/O) libraries COMPILED for the architecture
-      and the tageted compiler (if the full PATH to these is not passed to the DEFAULT ENVIRONMENT PATH, then it MUST be explicitly supplied in the Makefile)
+      and the targeted compiler (if the full PATH to these is not passed to the DEFAULT ENVIRONMENT PATH, then it MUST be explicitly supplied in the Makefile)
   (3) a MAKE command (Makefile interpreter in the system SHELL)